Natural Gas | Gas Market Monitor

 …it probably is!

-Santanna Energy Services has defaulted on its contracts twice because consumers were saving too much money.
-The company unilaterally ended the contracts and put consumers on a higher market rate, which sparked a class action lawsuit.
+At least one alternative supplier has defaulted on its contracts in the past.
+The company ended the contracts and put consumers on a higher market rate, which sparked a class action lawsuit.

 CUB endorses no company

 The Gas Market Monitor is for informational purposes only.